 - Call Center: To speak with a member service representative, call 512-302-5555 and press "0" to be connected.
 Monday-Friday: 9:00AM – 3:00PM.

 - Drive-thru: Check our locations page to find one near you.
 (We have 24 locations to serve you.)

 - ATMs: Through the ATM Alliance, Austin Telco has over 300+ Free ATMs.
 Click here to find one near you.

 We Are Here to Help

 During these uncertain times, Austin Telco is committed to working with you.
 Many members of Austin Telco have been adversely affected by the virus and the financial burdens associated with the rapidly changing conditions.

 To assist those that have been impacted by a reduction or total loss of income due to the pandemic, Austin Telco has implemented the following temporary measures to help ease the burden that they may be facing:

 - No share certificate early withdrawal penalties:

-Members who withdraw at least $5,000 from their certificate (or the entire certificate if the current balance is less than $5,000), will not have to pay any early withdrawal fees.
-This program will remain in effect thru June 30, 2020.
+Members who withdraw at least $5,000 from their certificate (or the entire certificate if the current balance is less than $5,000), will not have to pay any early withdrawal fees if it was opened in 2019 or earlier.
+This program will remain in effect thru September 30, 2020.

 - Home Equity/Home Improvement Payment Deferral: